Documentation

 - Type:

-- Default: Uses
+Store - Default: Uses

-prefixed with "session:" if not explicitly set. - Description: A store dedicated to user session management, helping maintain stateful interactions across requests.
+storeprefixed with "session:" if not explicitly set. - Description: A store dedicated to user session management, helping maintain stateful interactions across requests.

 auth